-The fair value of the derivative financial instruments that the Corporation is party to is estimated using period-end market rates and it reflects the amount it would receive or pay if the instruments were terminated and settled at those dates, as adjusted for counterparties' non-performance risk.
-At December 31, 2015, the net aggregate fair value of its cross-currency interest rate swaps and foreign exchange forward contracts was in a net asset position of \$953.7 million on a consolidated basis.
+The fair value of the derivative financial instruments that the Corporation is party to is estimated using period-end market rates and reflects the amount it would receive or pay if the instruments were terminated and settled at those dates, as adjusted for counterparties' non-performance risk.
+At December 31, 2016, the net aggregate fair value of its cross-currency interest rate swaps and foreign exchange forward contracts was in a net asset position of \$808.7 million on a consolidated basis.

-Certain of the commodities that the Corporation consumes in its daily operations are traded on commodities exchanges or are negotiated on their respective markets in U.S. dollars and some of its suppliers source their products out of the U.S., therefore, although the Corporation pays these suppliers in CAN dollars, the prices it pays for such commodities or products may be affected by fluctuations in the exchange rate.
+Some of its suppliers source their products out of the U.S., therefore, although the Corporation pays those suppliers in CAN dollars, the prices it pays for such commodities or products may be affected by fluctuations in the exchange rate.
 The Corporation may in the future enter into transactions to hedge its exposure to the exchange rate risk related to the prices of some of those commodities or products.
 However, fluctuations to the exchange rate for purchases that are not hedged could affect the prices the Corporation pays for such purchases and could have an adverse effect on its results of operations.